Cabiojinia

 Take the rough road

-Robert Schuller in his book Tough Times Never Last but Tough People Do tell a story of a farmer who never bothered to sort his potatoes after the harvest.
-We know that potatoes after harvest must be spread out and sorted so you’ll sell them for different prices based on their sizes to maximise profit.
+Robert Schuller in his book Tough Times Never Last but Tough People Do tells a story of a farmer who never bothered to sort his potatoes after the harvest.
+We know that potatoes, after harvest, must be spread out and sorted so you’ll sell them for different prices based on their sizes to maximise profit.
 Now, this farmer never bothered to do any of those but seemed to make more gain.

 One day, a curious neighbour asked him what his secret was.
 His response was so simple yet intriguing; “I load my wagon with the potatoes and take the roughest road to town”, he said.
 “During this eight-mile trip, the little potatoes always fall to the bottom, the medium potatoes land in the middle while the big potatoes rise to the top.”